 - What drives you in your professional life?

-Yes, this is a very comprehensive recruitment process and the questions we ask are challenging.
+Yes, this is a very comprehensive recruitment process and the questions we ask every job candidate are challenging.
 But I’ve never failed to be amazed by how much they reveal about our candidates, or how accurately we can predict, based on the responses, who will make an engaged employee.

 And frankly, anyone who can bluff their way through all that deserves to be hired.